Kate Spade, designer who built handbag empire, found dead

 "Although Kate has not been affiliated with the brand for more than a decade, she and her husband and creative partner, Andy, were the founders of our beloved brand," the statement said.
 "Kate will be dearly missed."

-The New York Police Department confirmed the designer's death under her birth name.
-Spade's business representatives did not respond to a request for comment.
+The Council of Fashion Designers of America in a statement called Spade "a great talent who had an immeasurable impact on American fashion and the way the world viewed American accessories."

+The New York City chief medical examiner's office said the cause of Spade's death was under investigation.

-Fans of the brand began posting pictures of their favorite handbags on social media in reaction to the death.
-Chelsea Clinton, daughter of former U.S. President Bill Clinton, was among celebrities to mourn Spade on social media.
+In response to the death, fans of the brand began posting pictures of their favorite handbags on social media.
+Chelsea Clinton, former U.S. President Bill Clinton's daughter, was among celebrities mourning Spade.

 "My grandmother gave me my first Kate Spade bag when I was in college," she wrote on Twitter.
 "I still have it."

-The singer Josh Groban also extended condolences.
-"Depression does not discriminate and comes without warning," he wrote on Twitter.
-"RIP Kate Spade."
+Spade told National Public Radio (NPR) last year that she first discussed starting a handbag company with Andy Spade while they ate at a Mexican restaurant in 1991.

+"I said, 'Honey, you don't just start a handbag company,'" she told NPR, "and he said, 'Why not, how hard can it be?'"

-(Reporting by Jonathan Allen, Peter Szekely, Barbara Goldberg and Gina Cherelus; additional reporting by Alexandria Sage, Melissa Fares and Jill Serjeant; editing by Jonathan Oatis and Marguerita Choy)
+(Reporting by Jonathan Allen, Peter Szekely, Barbara Goldberg and Gina Cherelus; additional reporting by Alexandria Sage, Melissa Fares, Richa Naidu and Jill Serjeant; editing by Jonathan Oatis and Marguerita Choy)